TepidJesus/SC2-ProtossBot/README.md

 This bot will be specific to the Protos race.
 The bot will be provided with sets of scripted actions (Outlines Below) which can be picked from at any given instance.

-Using the OpenAI Gym the RNN will trained to make decisions that support my desired strategy.
+Using the OpenAI Gym, the RNN will be trained to make decisions that support my desired strategy.

 ## Possible Macro Actions: